Caring for the Mother: Physically and Emotionally

-After delivering her baby, a mother will continue to be watched and receive pain relief, if needed.
-A mother and baby usually remain at the hospital for a couple of days to recover.
+After delivering your baby, you will continue to be watched and get pain relief, if needed.
+You and your baby usually stay at the hospital for a couple of days to recover.

 What does recovering from childbirth involve?

-As the mother recovers, the following symptoms are not uncommon:
+As you recover, the following symptoms are not uncommon:

 Bloody vaginal discharge that changes to brown, then whitish over the next few weeks after delivery

 Painful contractions that may continue after delivery.
 These happen as the uterus returns to its original size.